ScareTrow/grpc-authorization/readme.md

 ## Solutions and notes

-* A simple error handling mechanism has been implemented in the internal/common package to handle domain errors, as described by Nate Finch here [Error Flags](). a simple error handling mechanism described by Nate Finch here [Error Flags](https://npf.io/2021/04/errorflags/).

 * Since the project is a primitive CRUD interface and do not contains complex business logic, it was decided to abandon the business logic layer and use a regular anemic model to represent the data in the application.